-Chitwan Jungle Safari Tour includes Elephant Back Safari through which you can explore the subtropical forest and might encounter the one-horned rhino and endangered Royal Bengal Tiger.
-The other activities like Jungle walk, birds watching, boating/canoeing, elephant bathing, elephant breeding, tharu village tour, tharu cultural show, jeep safari, sunset and sunrise view are also included in the Chitwan Jungle Safari Tour.
+Chitwan National Park Safari Tour includes Elephant Back Safari through which you can explore the subtropical forest and might encounter the one-horned rhino and endangered Royal Bengal Tiger.
+The other activities like Jungle walk, birds watching, boating/canoeing, elephant bathing, elephant breeding, Tharu village tour, Tharu cultural show, jeep safari, sunset and sunrise view are also included in the Chitwan Jungle Safari.

-Summer March to early June are the traditional hot months, with temperatures rising progressively to a peak in May.
-During April, despite the heat of the day the nights can be quite cold.
-South – westerly winds prevail, and relative humidity is lowest in March.
+March to early June is the traditional hot months, with temperatures rising progressively to a peak in May.
+During April, despite the heat of the day, the nights can be quite cold.
+Southwesterly winds prevail, and relative humidity is lowest in March.